STPHxBioinformatics/Trichuris_Hominis/README.md

 ### Methods
 Nextflow (version 23.04.1 build 5866) was used with Java (version 11.0.3).
-All available reference whole genomes of Trichuris species and Trichinella spiralis were channeled into the pipeline containing the newly assembled genome of *T. resilentia* to run a de-novo gene prediction on all reference genomes and reduce methodological bias from gene prediction software.
+All available reference whole genomes of Trichuris species and Trichinella spiralis were channeled into the pipeline containing the newly assembled genome of *T. Hominibus* to run a de-novo gene prediction on all reference genomes and reduce methodological bias from gene prediction software.
 Repeat regions were masked using RepeatMasker (version 4.1.4) before channeling the genome to [BRAKER (version 3.0.6, Braker2 pipeline using the Metazoa protein database from OrthoDB 11)](https://academic.oup.com/nargab/article/3/1/lqaa108/6066535).
 Gene prediction statistics including exon and intron count, mean length and median length were gathered using a custom bash script.